2011 Manitoba general election

+Reorganization of electoral divisions

+In 2006, the Electoral Divisions Act was amended to provide for the creation of a permanent commission to determine any necessary redistribution of seats in the Legislative Assembly by the end of 2008, and then every tenth year thereafter.
+Its final report would take effect upon the dissolution of the relevant Legislature.
+Following a series of hearings and an interim report, the commission's final report was issued in December 2008, which provided for the following changes:

+Incumbents not contesting their seats

-Party leadership
+Party leaderships

-The Green Party and the NDP have chosen new leaders since the last general election.
+The Green Party and the NDP chose new leaders since the last general election.

 On August 27, 2009 Premier Gary Doer, after being Premier of Manitoba for ten years announced his resignation as Premier and leader of the NDP.
 The following day he was appointed Canada's Ambassador to the United States.

 Three candidates entered the campaign to replace Doer: Steve Ashton, Greg Selinger and Andrew Swan.
 On September 28, 2009, Swan bowed out of the race and endorsed Selinger.
 Some pundits believe this was an attempt to stop Steve Ashton from becoming leader.

 Ashton, first seen as a minor candidate, ended up being a heavy-weight and, gaining momentum, scored big victories in some ridings, however it wasn't enough to convince many MLAs or win union endorsement.
 Selinger won the leadership election on October 17, 2009 with 65.75% of the ballot.
 His victory was achieved in large part by being backed by unions and the vast majority of the party elite.

 The Green Party elected James Beddome to a two-year term party leader on November 15, 2008, defeating incumbent Andrew Basham and third candidate Shane Nestruck.
 After his victory, he said that he would work toward running a full slate of candidates in the next provincial election.
 He was the party's candidate for a by-election in the northeast Winnipeg division of Elmwood in early 2009.